 I still shoot portraits as part of my mitzvah package.
 I photograph the family and grandparents at the temple before the service.
-And I do a pre-shoot a few weeks out with the mitzvah child, which is like a senior session for a 13-year-old.
+I do a pre-shoot a few weeks out with the mitzvah child, which is like a senior session for a 13-year-old.
 And actually, I love my little mitzvah portrait sessions.
-Sometimes I am able to photograph the kids in a documentary style, though many prefer a fashionista shoot.
-But they’re fun.
-And its great to get to know the kids before their big day.
+Sometimes I’m able to photograph the kids in a documentary style, though many prefer a fashionista shoot.
+But, they’re fun and it’s great to get to know the kids before their big day.

-I have been photographing mitzvahs regularly for about a year now.
-And I currently receive 3-5 inquiries a week, mostly through word of mouth referrals.
-Mitzvah clients tend to book 1-2 years out, so I have bookings on my calendar through 2018.
-I am now in a position of occasionally turning down clients.
+I’ve been photographing mitzvahs regularly for about a year now and currently receive 3-5 inquiries a week, mostly through word-of-mouth referrals.
+Mitzvah clients tend to book 1-2 years out, so I have bookings on my calendar through 2018 (it’s March 2017 as I write now).
+I’m now in a position of occasionally turning down clients.
 Sometimes the date is already booked.
-And other times, I know I don’t want to book every weekend with bar mitzvahs.
+Other times, I don’t want to book every weekend with bar mitzvahs.

 I still love photographing the beauty in the ‘every day’.
 Especially grandparents and grandkids sessions.
-So I make sure to leave time in my schedule for those sessions as well.
-But I have to say, I am enjoying this evolution of my business.
+So, I make sure to leave time in my schedule for those sessions as well.
+But I have to say, I’m enjoying this evolution of my business.

 Susan Ryan Kalina is a former photojournalist who photographs families and events.
 She specializes in bar mitzvahs and shooting the beauty in your every day.
 Due to her incredible relationship with her beloved grandparents, she especially enjoys photographing grandparents and grandkids spending time together.
 Susan lives in the suburbs of Chicago with her husband, Ira, and three daughters, Bree, 13, Eliza, 12 and Sadie 10.
 Now that her children are getting older, she often feels like Uber – ATM.
 When she isn’t parenting or taking pictures, she is usually reading, playing tennis or outside with her chocolate lab, LuLu.
 Website // Instagram // Facebook